 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core) I.D.1.a) Fellows should have adequate access to the educational resources for the discipline of pediatric surgery, including: I.D.1.a).(1) electronic learning aids (e.g., online pediatric surgery curriculum); (Detail)

-I.D.1.a).(2) the required educational curriculum of the discipline (e.g., pediatric lifesaving certification); (Detail) I.D.1.a).(3) courses and symposia (e.g., colorectal, pediatric oncology); and, (Detail) I.D.1.a).(4) simulation exercises (e.g., disaster training, rapid response, ECMO response).
-(Detail) I.D.1.b) All sites must include facilities and staffing for a variety of services, including adequate inpatient surgical admissions, intensive care units for both infants and older children, and departments of emergency, pathology, and radiology in which infants and children can be managed 24 hours a day.
-(Core) I.D.1.c) The pediatric surgical service must document a sufficient breadth and volume of procedures such that fellows will satisfy the defined minimum procedure requirements.
-(Core) I.D.1.d) There must be at least 1,200 procedures performed by pediatric surgeons at the program's approved sites annually.
+(Core) I.D.1.a) Facilities providing patient care and laboratory support, including radiology, pathology, pediatric cardiology, anesthesiology, and intensive care, must be available to the program.
+(Core) I.D.1.b) There must be a dedicated congenital cardiac surgery service available to the program.
 (Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care: (Core)
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for:

+I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)